trtri2/TheShoppies2021/README.md

 # THE SHOPPIES 2021 AWARDS

-My challenge submission for Shopify's UX & Web Developer Intern position for Summer 2021.
+My challenge submission for Shopify's UX & Web Developer Intern position for 2021.
 A webpage where you can search OMDB for movie titles, nominate and share your Shoppinees for the Shoppies Awards!

 [Portfolio Website](https://trtri2.github.io/) | [LinkedIn Profile](https://www.linkedin.com/in/trtri2/)